syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/States-And-Colors.md

 # States and Colors

-Based on states, color will be applied to the hint label and the border.
-So when the input view is in focused state then focused color will be applied, similarly for other states also.
-Current hint color or active color can be obtained from [CurrentActiveColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~CurrentActiveColor.html) property.
+Based on the states, the colors will be applied to the hint labels and borders.
+So, when the input view is in focused state, the focused color will be applied; it is similar to other states also.
+The current hint color or active color can be obtained from the [CurrentActiveColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~CurrentActiveColor.html) property.

 N> Since error is not a state, the error color will not be set to [CurrentActiveColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~CurrentActiveColor.html) when [HasError](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~HasError.html) property is set to `true`.